-The US Food and Drug Administration has warned that false positive results can occur with antigen tests, including when users do not follow the instructions for use, and that the number of false positive tests increases as disease prevalence decreases.
+The FDA has warned that false-positive results can occur with antigen tests, including when users do not follow the instructions for use, and that the number of false-positive tests increases as disease prevalence decreases.

 Laboratory-based (non-rapid) antigen tests are also available in some countries.